 4. The room needs good-quality airflow, not AC.
 Overhead fans are fine.
-Ultimately, you want to be breathing fresh air.

 5. Encourage keiki to be barefoot.
-In our experiences over the years, a child's working memory, body awareness, balance, calmness, and comfort all are enhanced when he/she is barefoot.
+In our experience over the years, their working memory, body awareness, balance, calmness, and comfort all are enhanced when they are barefoot.
 It also saves your carpeting.

-6. Kids need 10 hours of sleep each night.
-If they fall asleep when reading, let them sleep.
-If that is not an option, use a brain break where their head is lower than their heart.
+6. Kids need an average of 10 hours of sleep per night.
+If they fall asleep when reading let them sleep.
+If that is not an option use a brain break where their head is lower than their heart.

-Limit screen time.
+7. Limit screen time.

 We design our lessons to guide keiki to become whole-brain learners.
 Learning needs to be a joyful experience.
 Otherwise, students have difficulty integrating information.
 Integrated means both sides of the brain are optimally working together.
 When children are happy, they learn better.
-We want their hearts open while they Learn with Aloha.
+Their hearts are open, and they Learn with Aloha.